Masala Herb

 • 1 Onion sliced

-• 2 cloves Garlic chopped
+• 2 Pieces Garlic Cloves fresh, chopped

-• pinch Salt
+• Pinch Salt to taste

-• pinch Black Pepper
+• Pinch Black Pepper Ground to taste

-• Parsley fresh, to garnish
+• Parsley Fresh

-US Customary – Metric
+US - Metric

 Instructions

 • Cut your potatoes into thick slices.
-We need thick slices to fry them or it will get messy.
+We need thick slices to fry them, or it will get messy.

 • Cook the potatoes on all sides on medium heat until crisp and done.
+This can take a while and the longer you fry them, the crispier they turn out.

 • Garnish your Bratkartoffel with fresh parsley and serve warm on its own or as a side dish with Schnitzel and Sauerbraten.